Lana Lang (Smallville)

 Lana Lang is a fictional character on the television series Smallville.
-She has been a series regular since the pilot episode, and has been played continuously by Kristin Kreuk, with two other actresses having portrayed Lana Lang as a child and as an elderly woman.
-The character of Lana Lang, first created for comic books by Bill Finger and John Sikela in the 1950s as a romantic interest for Superboy, was adapted to television in 2001 by Alfred Gough and Miles Millar.
-The character has also appeared in various literature based on the Smallville television series, none of which directly continues from or into the television episodes.
+A series regular from the pilot episode, she was played by Kristin Kreuk, with two other actresses portraying Lana as a child and as an elderly woman.
+The character was originally created for comic books by Bill Finger and John Sikela in the 1950s as a romantic interest for Superboy, and adapted for the show in 2001 by Alfred Gough and Miles Millar.
+Lana Lang has also appeared in various literature based on the television series.

-In Smallville, Lana is the first main love interest for Clark Kent, though, in the first season she is dating Whitney Fordman.
+In Smallville, Lana is the first love interest of Clark Kent, although she is dating Whitney Fordman in the first season.
 By season two, with Whitney's departure, Lana and Clark begin to grow closer.
 Clark's dishonesty over the secrets he is hiding causes their relationship to end.
 Lana then grows closer to Lex Luthor, whom she marries and divorces in the sixth season.
 Eventually Lana learns the truth about Clark and they get back together.
-After stealing a kryptonite-powered suit from Lex, Lana absorbs an enormous amount of kryptonite radiation, which prohibits her from getting too close to Clark, and she leaves Smallville for good, but vowed to continue to use her powers to preserve life.
+After stealing a kryptonite-powered suit from Lex, Lana absorbs an enormous amount of kryptonite radiation, which prohibits her from getting too close to Clark, and she leaves Smallville for good, but vows to continue to use her powers to preserve life.

 Initially, Lana is characterized as the intelligent "girl next door".
 She eventually becomes a tragic figure in Smallville, as the decisions made by Clark and Lex change the character over the course of the show.
 As Gough explains, by the end of the sixth season, Lana has shown that she can beat Lex at his own game.
 Over the course of the show, Lana transitions from the girl next door to a more "self-reliant young woman".
-Kreuk has been nominated for various awards for her portrayal of Lana Lang.
+Kreuk was nominated for various awards for her portrayal of Lana Lang.